-According to SF Gate, if eaten in very large, continuous, uncooked quantities, celery could potentially cause goiters.
+According to SF Gate, if eaten in very large, continuous, uncooked quantities, celery could potentially cause goiters, or an enlarged thyroid gland.
 This is because great amounts of uncooked celery can interfere with the process of iodine functioning in the thyroid.
 Goiters can cause swelling in the neck, leading to breathing problems and possible hypothyroidism.

-Celery contains chemicals called psoralens, which, if directly applied to the skin, causes it to become temporarily highly sensitive to ultraviolet light, according to Baylor University Medical Proceedings.
+Celery also contains chemicals called psoralens, which, if directly applied to the skin, causes it to become temporarily highly sensitive to ultraviolet light, according to a paper published in 2000 in the journal Baylor University Medical Proceedings.
 This means that if you get celery juice on your skin and go into the sun, you could get a rash.
-The rash, which may burn, will appear within 12 to 36 hours and last for three to five days, though hyperpigmentation (darker skin) could last longer.
+The rash, which may burn, will appear within 12 to 36 hours and last for three to five days, though hyperpigmentation (darker skin) could last longer, the paper said.
 This is mostly a problem for those who work in celery fields.

 Celery is known for being exposed to a lot of pesticides.
-For years, it has appeared on the Environmental Working Group's Dirty Dozen list of produce with the most pesticides.
-Be sure to wash your celery thoroughly, or buy organic if you can.
+For years, it has appeared on the Environmental Working Group's Dirty Dozen list of produce with the most pesticide contamination.
+EWG recommends that people wash their celery thoroughly, or buy organic if they can.

-It is possible to be allergic to celery.
-Celery allergies are associated with birch-mugwort allergies, so if you are allergic to either of those, you may be allergic to celery.
-Celery allergies are fairly common.
-According to the Anaphylaxis Campaign, 30 to 40 percent of food allergy sufferers in Switzerland and France reported celery allergies.
-Celery allergies can be mild or serious, ranging from slight tingling or swelling to anaphylactic shock.
+Although rare, it is possible to be allergic to celery.
+Celery allergies are associated with birch-mugwort allergies, so if you are allergic to either of those, you may be allergic to celery, according to a paper published in 1984 in the German journal Dtsch Med Wochenschr.
+Celery allergies are more common in certain European countries, including Switzerland, France and Germany, than in other parts of the world, according to the Anaphylaxis Campaign.
+Celery allergies can be mild or serious, with symptoms ranging from slight tingling or swelling to anaphylactic shock.